Board Of Directors

 Wally Lanci is an owner and Corporate Counsel of Consolidated Solutions, a comprehensive producer of marketing initiatives.
 Consolidated has the brightest minds and the most advanced equipment to bring a clients brand to market.
 From full-color printed marketing materials, branded uniforms and direct mail, to electronic solutions for client efficiency, Consolidated helps their clients to push their brand in the marketplace.
 Wally is a lifelong Clevelander and is a graduate of Cleveland State University with a BS in Marketing and a law degree from Cleveland-Marshall College of Law.
 Wally has previously served on the boards of Near West Theatre, Recovery Resources, Inc., Artists Archives of the Western Reserve, St. Clair Superior Development Corporation, HRC Cleveland Steering Committee, a Partner with Cleveland Social Venture Partners, and the VP of Member Involvement at Sales & Marketing Executives of Cleveland.
 He currently serves as the Board Chair of the Equality Ohio Education Fund Board.

 Elizabeth Maugans is an artist, co-founder and Executive Director of Zygote Press, a non-profit printmaking studio located in Cleveland, Ohio.
-She is the founder of the Collective Arts Network, a quarterly journal and arts network that works to promote Northeast Ohio artists and organizations to a greater audience through a quarterly journal and collective events.
+She is co-founder of the Collective Arts Network, a quarterly journal and arts network that works to promote Northeast Ohio artists and organizations to a greater audience through a quarterly journal and collective events.
 She has organized one-person and thematic exhibitions featuring regional, national and internationally known artists.
 Her curatorial specialization is her devotion to emerging art, social justice and local experimental practices that broaden access through social networks and community-building initiatives.
 An advocate for artists and the visual arts, Maugans has served as a consultant for numerous organizations and art business start-ups.
 Her passion for cross-disciplinary partnerships includes collaborations with the North Shore Federation of Labor, The AIDS Taskforce, and Community Assessment and Treatment Services.
 She is an adjunct faculty member in printmaking and drawing at the Cleveland Institute of Art.
 She received her BFA in printmaking from Kent State University and her MFA from Cranbrook Academy of Art in 1992.
 Maugans work is included in the Progressive Art Collection, BF Goodrich (Charlotte, N.C.) and The Riffe Center for Government and the Arts, (Columbus, OH) collections.
 She received an Ohio Arts Council Individual Artist Fellowship in 2000 and a 2005 Artist-in-Communities Grant for “Drawing It Out”, a program that introduces creative experiences for women (reentering the community from the criminal justice system) in chemical dependency programs towards their recovery.
 Maugans was awarded an Ohio Arts Council’s International Residency to Dresden, Germany in 2009.
 She was honored, along with her Zygote co-founder, the Martha Joseph Prize for Distinguished Service from the Cleveland Arts Prize in 2012.
 In 2013, she was awarded a $20,000 Creative Workforce Fellowship from Community Partnership for Arts and Culture.